kirenz/open-ai-setup/README.md

 - Save the changes

-*Note: If you use a public GitHub-repo, make sure to add `key.py` to gitgnore*
+*Note: If you use a public GitHub-repo, make sure to add `key.py` to gitgnore.
+Review [this information about API safety]( https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety)*

 ### Text generation with GPT3